Wikia/guidelines/Selenium/CodingConventions.md

 ### constants

-name of a constant should  use UPPER_CASE.
+Name of a constant should  use UPPER_CASE.
 In case of two words, separate it with underscore.

 ```java
 public class AddPhotoComponentObject extends BasePageObject{